Coco1126-zhao/Speed-to-Market-Predictor/README.md

 ---

-### 4. What actually drives completion probability: plain English
+### 4. What actually drives completion probability

 The SHAP beeswarm below is the most information-dense chart in this analysis.
 Here is how to read it: each dot is one project, its horizontal position shows how much that feature pushed completion probability up (right) or down (left), and its colour shows whether the project had a high (red) or low (blue) value for that feature.